Ksawery Pruszyński: Biography

 After September 1939 he fought in the Polish Armed Forces in the West, and served in the Battle of Narvik (Norway 1940), and Battle of Falaise (France 1944).
 He wrote about Scotland and Poles who came there in the book Polish Invasion, published in October 1941 in London.
 He was a member of the Polish Embassy staff in Russia (1941–42).
 After this experience he wrote the book Russian Year: A Notebook of an Amateur Diplomat, published in May 1944 in New York.
 During his stay in Russia he experienced such contrasts as a stay in a humble peasant's hut and a dinner in state with Stalin at the Kremlin.
 The New York Times wrote that Pruszyński "possesses a knowledge of Russian language, culture and history shared by very few recent foreign visitors to the Soviet Union.
 Add to this a keenly observant eye, a style that is always readable and sometimes brilliant, and one has the ingredients of one of the most informative books that have appeared on the Soviet Union at war.".

 He wrote about Gdańsk in 1946 after its destruction and reminisce about pro-war attitude of the citizens of Gdańsk in 1939.
-Between 1948-1950 he was a diplomatic representative (poseł) of PRL in the Netherlands.
+During 1947-1948 he was the chairman of Subcommittee 1 and of the Working Group on Boundaries (as part of the UN Ad Hoc Committee on the Palestinian Question).
+Between 1948 and 1950 he was a diplomatic representative (poseł) of PRL in the Netherlands.
 At that time, he was associated with a Polish poet Julia Hartwig.
 He died in unexplained circumstances on 13 June 1950 in a car accident in Rhynern, south of Hamm, about 50 miles northeast of Düsseldorf.
-He was buried at Rakowicki Cemetery in Krakow.
+He was buried at Rakowicki Cemetery in Kraków.
 Married to Maria Meysztowicz, he had three children: Aleksander, Maria and Stanisław (Stash).